0xnurl/mdlrnn-torch/README.md

 ## Fine-tuning

-The networks use only standard activations (ReLU, tanh, sigmoid) and a final softmax layer, so they can be fine-tuned using regular backpropagation.
-See `examples` folder.
+The networks use only standard activations (ReLU, tanh, sigmoid) and a final normalization/softmax layer, so they can be fine-tuned using regular backpropagation.
+See `examples/fine_tuning.py`.

 ## Evolving networks from scratch for full MDL